ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/07-Objects-and-Components.md

     //AddReward(-m_Existential);
     ```

-    In addition the applying the reward value, we need to actually perform an action. _OnActionReceived_ is given the results of the neural network which are the action buffers.
+    In addition to applying the reward value, we need to actually perform an action. _OnActionReceived_ is given the results of the neural network which are the action buffers.
 The action buffers are mapped directly to the character controls for moving (forward/back and left/right), rolling and attack actions.
 These are applied in the function _ApplyMlMovement_ (called via _ActAgent_).
 The AI character is able to perform the same actions as the human player.

     * Remember to save the changes